 Since the criteria pattern does not match the requirement, you can edit it as:

 A workflow rule is meaningful only if an action is associated to it.
-These actions include email notifications, tasks, field updates, webhooks, custom functions, and create record.
-Except create record, all the other actions are grouped under the Actions tab that can either be Instant or Scheduled .
+These actions include email notifications, tasks, field updates, webhooks, custom functions, activities - tasks, meetings and calls, and create record.
+Except create record, all the other actions are grouped under the Actions (under Automations) that can either be Instant or Scheduled .
 These actions once created, can be associated with many rules.

-Instant action includes email notifications, tasks, field updates, webhooks, custom functions, and record creation that are triggered immediately when the rule is executed.
+Instant action includes email notifications, tasks, meetings, calls, field updates, webhooks, custom functions, and record creation that are triggered immediately when the rule is executed.
 There are two options to associate these actions.